harshpujari/AgenticKnowledgeGraphConstruction/README.md

     Software development: Planning feature implementation across multiple components and files

     Complex problem-solving: Mathematical proofs, strategic analysis, or multi-stage business decisions

+4. **Multi-Agent Collaboration**
+  Multi-agent workflows involve multiple AI agents working together, each potentially with different roles, expertise, or perspectives.
+Agents may debate, divide responsibilities, or sequentially refine each other's work.
+  How it works: Different agent instances are assigned specific roles or personas.
+They interact through structured communication—one agent's output becomes another's input.
+This can take forms like debate (agents argue different positions), assembly line (each agent handles one stage), or collaborative (agents jointly solve problems with complementary skills).

+  Use cases:

+    Code review: One agent writes code, another reviews it, a third suggests improvements

+    Content creation: Separate agents for research, writing, and editing

+    Decision-making: Multiple agents representing different stakeholder perspectives to evaluate options

+    Simulation and gaming: Agents playing different roles in simulated scenarios or game environments

+    Complex analysis: Different agents specializing in different analytical frameworks or domains